This Mediterranean Potato Salad is a great BBQ side dish! It's made with eggs, Kalamata olives, and feta cheese in a creamy lemon dressing.

 Potato salad is one of those things that's actually better made the day ahead.
 The flavors come together nicely when stored for a few hours or a day in the fridge.

-It should last 3-4 days stored in an airtight container in the fridge if it there are leftovers.
+It should last 2-3 days stored in an airtight container in the refrigerator if it there are leftovers.

-It should be noted that potato salad should not sit in the sun for hours on end - If bringing potato salad to a picnic it's best not to leave it out for more than 1-2 hours or it may spoil.
-Always be sure to store leftovers in the fridge.
+It should be noted that potato salad should not sit in the sun for hours on end.
+If bringing potato salad to a picnic, it's best not to leave it out for more than 1-2 hours or it may spoil.
+Always be sure to store any leftovers in the fridge.

 Love potato salad?
 Check out these recipes!